NAME AND PURPOSE

 Section 4.
 Vice-President.
 The Vice-president shall be a Director of the Partnership and assist the President in the performance of his/her duties and shall assume such other duties as are assigned by the President and approved by the Board.
 In the absence of the President, he/she shall assume the duties of the President and shall preside at meetings of the Members and of the Board.
 In the event that the President shall be unable to serve, he/she shall succeed to the office of the President for the remainder of the president’s term.
 Should the Vice-president decline succession, the Board should elect a successor.
 The Vice-president shall be the chair of the Bylaws Review Committee.
 This Committee will review the appropriateness of the Bylaws on an as needed basis.

 Section 5.
 Secretary.
 The Secretary shall be a Director of the Partnership and shall keep an accurate record of the proceedings of all meetings of the Members and of the Board.
-He/She shall be custodian of all books and records of the organization except those specifically assigned to others.
+He/She shall be custodian of all books and records of the Organization except those specifically assigned to others.
 The Secretary shall be responsible for the Organization’s correspondence and shall ensure that all notices are duly given in accordance with the provisions of these Bylaws or as required by law.

 Section 6.
 Treasurer.
 The Treasurer shall be a Director of the Partnership and shall review all requests for reimbursement and payment and upon approval will see that bills/reimbursements are paid in a timely manner as funds become available.
 If there are questions on the approval of any reimbursements or bills, the Treasurer will seek a determination from the Executive Committee.
 At the discretion of the Board, the Treasurer shall be bonded in such sum as the Board may determine necessary.
-The Treasurer shall Present an accounting of the organization’s finances at the Annual Meeting and submit other financial reports as the board may require.
+The Treasurer shall present an accurate accounting of the organization’s finances at the Annual Meeting and submit other financial reports as the board may require.

 Section 8.
 Vacancies.
 A vacancy in any office may exist for any of the following reasons: death; resignation in writing; change of capacity on the board; loss of Membership status; inability to perform the duties of the office.
 In said event, the Board shall, by majority vote, select a successor (except that, in accordance with Article V, Section 4, the Vice-president shall automatically succeed the President) to serve the duration of that term until at which time a Board Director shall be elected by the meeting to fill the post in the normal manner.
-In the event that membership fails to nominate an individual for election to the Board, the Board may then appoint an individual to fill this vacancy
+In the event that membership fails to nominate an individual for election to the Board, the Board may then appoint an individual to fill this vacancy.

 Section 9.
 Resignation.
 Any officer may resign at any time by giving written notice to the Board, or to the President or Secretary of the Organization.
 Any such resignation shall take effect at the date of receipt of such notice or at any later time specified therein.
 The acceptance of such resignation shall not be necessary to make it effective.